Rooftop solar PV

 - Bringing over 9 MWp of renewable energy assets into community ownership

-- Community share raises totalling more than £7 million
+- Community share and bond raises totalling more than £7 million

 To register your interest, please get in touch.